 Not all Life Plan Communities offer post-hospital rehabilitation, skilled nursing or memory care.
 For instance, some communities might close their skilled nursing facilities (SNF) or may not offer skilled care at all, particularly in certain markets like California.
 This can be a significant drawback for residents who might need comprehensive care after hospitalization or as their health needs evolve.
 Without skilled nursing care included in their contract, residents may have to move to another facility to receive the necessary care, which can be stressful and disruptive.

-Wisteria at Warner Center: Care for All Needs
+Wisteria at Warner Center: Support for Evolving Care Needs

-At Wisteria at Warner Center, residents will have priority access to the adjacent health center for assisted living, memory care and long-term care in a skilled nursing center, if ever needed, ensuring that residents never have to move again if their care needs increase.
-This provides peace of mind for both residents and their families, knowing that comprehensive care is always available.
+At Wisteria at Warner Center, residents will have priority access to the adjacent health center for assisted living, memory care and long-term care in a skilled nursing center, if ever needed, aiming to minimize the need for residents to relocate if their care requirements change.
+This offers residents and their families confidence that a range of care options are available within the community.

 To learn more about the levels of care that’ll be offered at Wisteria, visit our benefits page.
 If you have any questions about our upcoming Type A Life Plan Community, fill out our contact form and we’ll be in touch.